from small one page howto to huge articles all in one place

 DESCRIPTION

 setterm writes to standard output a character string that will invoke the specified terminal capabilities.
-Where possible terminfo is consulted to find the string to use.
-Some options however (marked "virtual consoles only" below) do not correspond to a terminfo(5) capability.
-In this case, if the terminal type is "con" or "linux" the string that invokes the specified capabilities on the PC Minix virtual console driver is output.
+Where possible, terminfo is consulted to find the string to use.
+Some options (marked "virtual consoles only" below) do not correspond to a terminfo(5) capability.
+In these cases, if the terminal type is "con" or "linux", the string that invokes the specified capability on the PC Minix virtual console is output.
 Options that are not implemented by the terminal are ignored.

 OPTIONS

 Sets Cursor Key Application Mode on or off.
-When on, ESC O A, ESC O B, etc. will be sent for the cursor keys instead of ESC [ A, ESC [ B, etc. See the "vi and Cursor-Keys" section of the Text-Terminal-HOWTO for how this can cause problems for vi users.
+When on, ESC O A, ESC O B, etc. will be sent for the cursor keys instead of ESC [ A, ESC [ B, etc. See the vi and Cursor-Keys section of the Text-Terminal-HOWTO for how this can cause problems for vi users.
+Virtual consoles only.

 Sets the background text color.